privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/quick-start.md

 | **stateTreeDepth** | Defines how many users the system supports. |
 | **policy**         | Defines which policy to use.                |

-#### VkRegistry
+#### VerifyingKeysRegistry

-The VkRegistry hold the verifying keys used to verify the proofs, on the zkeys field we define the path to the zero knowledge artifacts we downloaded in the previous steps.
+The VerifyingKeysRegistry hold the verifying keys used to verify the proofs, on the zkeys field we define the path to the zero knowledge artifacts we downloaded in the previous steps.

 | Property                | Description                                                                          |
 | ----------------------- | ------------------------------------------------------------------------------------ |